dbojado/numpy-pandas-visualization-exercises/README.md

 # Python Libraries Practice
-This repo will cover python libraries (numpy, pandas, and matplotlib)
+This repo will cover python libraries (numpy, pandas, matplotlib, and seaborn)